← All posts

 Its argument is that facts should not only survive as embedded text in a large prompt.
 They should be addressable, persistent objects.

-That matters for legal AI because a system should not have to rediscover the same core matter facts from scratch in every run.
+Legal AI should not have to rediscover the same core matter facts from scratch in every run.
 Some context should be retrieved as facts, not re-explained as prose.

 Source: